boutproject/BOUT-dev/manual/sphinx/user_docs/coordinates.rst

    \frac{B^2}{\left({R{B_{\text{pol}}}}\right)^4}{\frac{\partial^2 }{\partial {z}^2}}\right]
    \label{eq:delp}\end{aligned}

-The extra term involving :math:`I` disappears, but only if both the :math:`x` and :math:`z` first derivatives are taken into account:
+The extra term involving `I` disappears, but only if both the `x` and `z` first derivatives are taken into account:

 .. math::